Chauncey Wright: Biography

 Wright was born in Northampton, Massachusetts, the son of a merchant and a pillar of the local Unitarian church.
 With financial help from a benefactor, Wright attended Harvard, where his reading of Ralph Waldo Emerson led him to abandon his youthful Unitarianism.
 In 1852 he graduated from Harvard and became a computer to the Nautical Almanac.
 In college, he was mainly interested in science and mathematics.
-In the 1850s, however, he began reading philosophers such as Francis Bacon, John Stuart Mill, and William Hamilton, and he became a frequent contributor to the North American Review and The Nation, becoming a well-known defender of Darwinism and a critic of the English philosopher and social theorist Herbert Spencer.
+In the 1850s, however, he began reading philosophers such as Francis Bacon, John Stuart Mill, and William Hamilton (about whom he learned through his philosophy tutor, Francis Bowen), and he became a frequent contributor to the North American Review and The Nation, becoming a well-known defender of Darwinism and a critic of the English philosopher and social theorist Herbert Spencer.

-In 1870-71 he lectured on psychology at Harvard.
+In 1870–71 he lectured on psychology at Harvard.
 Although he was best known to the reading public as a defender of Darwinism, he was an eclectic free-lancer in thought.
 Among his essays may be mentioned "The Evolution of Self-Consciousness" (1873) and two articles on evolution published in the early 1870s.
 Of these, the former endeavors to explain the most elaborate psychical activities of men as developments of elementary forms of conscious processes in the animal kingdom as a whole; the latter is a defense of the theory of natural selection against the attacks of St George Mivart and Alfred Russel Wallace.
 From 1863 to 1870 he was secretary and recorder to the American Academy of Arts and Sciences, and in the last year of his life he lectured on mathematical physics at Harvard.
 He never married and was subject to periodic bouts of depression and alcoholism.
-He died of a stroke just after his forty-fifth birthday.
+He died of a stroke in Cambridge, Massachusetts just after his forty-fifth birthday.
 Following his death, his close friend Charles Eliot Norton spoke of his great devotion to truth and his eagerness to hear criticisms of his own views.
 "To argue with him," Norton wrote, "was a moral no less than an intellectual discipline."